top of page

-What Has Age Got to Do with It
+What Has Age Got To Do With It

-by Robert Stevenson
+Robert Stevenson Blog - Generations

 I am so tired of all the conversation about the younger generation verse the older generation.
 Boomers thinking Millennials just can’t do it and Millennials thinking Boomers are out of touch.
 There is no rule that I know of which states, good ideas can ONLY come from senior management.
 We need to get over this generation battle and start pulling together.